Brent Fikowski: Career

 Brent began CrossFit as a way to improve volleyball, but quickly became a fixture on the regionals stage.
 After competing in a few local competitions in Australia, Brent competed in his first open in 2013, finishing 130th worldwide and qualifying for the 2013 Australia Regional.
 He would compete again the 2014 and 2015 Open and Regionals, finishing 3rd and 7th respectively, just outside of the Games cut line both years.

 2016 was a breakout year for Fikowski.
-Prior to the Open, Brent went to Wodaplalooza on a team of three, tying for first place with CrossFit Shrewsbury.
-After finishing 24th in the world in the Open, Brent would go on to win the West regional and place 4th in the 2016 CrossFit Games winning events 3, 8, 10 and 14 over the course of the week.
+Prior to the Open, Brent went to Wodapalooza on a team of three and finished in first place.
+After finishing 24th in the world in the Open in 2016, he won the West regional.
+As a rookie at the 2016 CrossFit Games, Brent had the most number of wins over the course of the week for the men with 4, winning events 3, 8, 10 and 14, and finished in 4th place.
 To cap off the season, Brent competed on Team Canada at the CrossFit Invitational, earning a 4th-place finish alongside Michele Letendre, Carol-Ann Reason-Thibault, and Patrick Vellner.

 In 2017, Brent would again win the West Regional and advance to the CrossFit Games.
 Brent would achieve his highest career Games finish with a 2nd place overall, including his first White Leader's Jersey, earned by winning the first event.
 He would also win the 8th event of the weekend.

 Brent Fikowski would return to the CrossFit Games in 2018, again taking 1st in the West Regional, despite his worst ever finish in the CrossFit Open.
-He would just miss a podium spot, finishing 4th after losing out on the tie-breaker.
+He would just miss a podium spot, finishing 4th after losing out on the tiebreaker.